Warning: Unlicensed Contractors and Unpermitted Work

 Use either of these tools to verify your contractor's license:

-Fast Track Online Services allows the customer public access to browse and research permit activity.
-You can find current and historical data and other information to include checking the status of your permit, search permits by parcel or address, schedule inspections and follow the status of your scheduled inspection.
+Fast Track Online Services provides access to browse and research permitting and inspections activity.
+You can find current and historical data, check the status of your permit, search permits by parcel or address, schedule inspections and follow the status of your scheduled inspection.

 How to Obtain Hurricane Repair Permits as Homeowners